 (vii) The Transmission Demand Residual tariff is subject to further adjustment to allow for the minimum £0/kW gross demand charge.
 The application of a discount for small generators pursuant to Licence Condition C13 will also affect the final gross demand tariff.

-14.25 Reconciliation of Gross Demand Related Transmission Network Use of System Charges
+14.25 Reconciliation of Demand Related Transmission Network Use of System Charges

-This appendix illustrates the methodology used by The Company in the reconciliation of Transmission Network Use of System charges for gross demand.
+This appendix illustrates the methodology used by The Company in the reconciliation of Transmission Network Use of System charges for demand.
 The example highlights the different stages of the calculations from the monthly invoiced amounts, right through to Final Reconciliation.

-Monthly Charges
+Monthly Charges – HH and NHH

 Suppliers provide half-hourly (HH) gross demand and embedded export forecasts and non-half-hourly (NHH) demand forecasts by BM Unit every quarter; The Company provides FDSC Forecasts and Unmetered Supply Volume Forecasts on behalf of Suppliers.
 An example of such forecasts and the corresponding monthly invoiced amounts, based on tariffs of £10.00/kW for gross demand, £5.00/kW for embedded export and 1.20p/kWh for energy consumption, is as follows: